 A money purchase plan is a defined contribution plan, like a profit-sharing plan.
 The main difference is that the contribution amount defined in the plan document is a required contribution; the employer must contribute the required contribution amount on time or pay penalties to the IRS.

-The amount of required contribution is usually defined in the document as a percentage of each employee's compensation.
-For example, the Plan could define the contribution amount as ten percent.
-This would mean that the employer must contribute ten percent of each employee's "eligible" compensation each year.
-The amount of compensation to use (the "eligible" compensation) in the calculation is also defined in the Plan document.
-If an employee's eligible compensation were $40,000 for a given year and the contribution was defined as ten percent, the employer would be required to contribute $4,000 to the Plan's trust account on behalf of that employee for that year.
+The amount of required contribution is usually defined in the plan document as a percentage of each employee’s compensation.
+For example, the contribution amount could be defined as 10 percent.
+This would mean that the employer must contribute 10 percent of each employee’s eligible compensation each year.
+The amount of compensation to use (the eligible compensation) in the calculation would also be defined in the plan document.
+If an employee’s eligible compensation were $40,000 for a given year, and the contribution were defined as 10 percent, the employer would be required to contribute $4,000 to the plan’s trust account on behalf of that employee for that year.

-Money Purchase Plans are mostly obsolete.
-Since similar contribution amounts can be achieved in a Profit Sharing Plan with discretionary contributions each year, there needs to be a special reason for the employer to commit to the requirements of a Money Purchase Plan.
+Money purchase plans are rarely used because similar contribution amounts can be achieved in a profit-sharing plan with discretionary contributions each year.
+There needs to be a special reason for the employer to commit to the requirements of a money purchase plan.

 Any employer is eligible to establish a money purchase plan.

 Who may participate in a money purchase plan?

 Both employers and employees may participate in this plan.